Thursday, 18 August 2016

 • sustainably fished

-They're also recommended for kids and pregnant women.
+They're also recommended by medics for kids and pregnant women.

-The ideal way to eat sardines is fresh from the sea and grilled in the open air alongside the Mediterranean Sea.
+The ideal way to eat sardines is fresh from the sea and grilled in the open air on a Mediterranean beach.

-Most of us, however, have to rely on tinned.
-Supermarket own-brand are pretty good whether in tomato sauce for the frugal, in olive oil, or in artisanal glass jars or tins containing small fish and extra-virgin olive oil.
+Most of us, however, have to rely on tinned sardines, often working in a small kitchen.
+Supermarket own-brand are pretty good whether in tomato sauce or in olive oil.
+Higher end sardines in artisanal glass jars or tins usually contain small well-formed sardines with extra-virgin olive oil.

-Whatever your choice, sardines make great instant meals: squashed on toast with a bit of melted or creamy cheese, alongside a side salad or in an unusally tasty salad.
+Whatever your choice, sardines make great instant meals: squashed on toast with a bit of melted or creamy cheese, alongside a side salad or in a tasty main course salad.

-This 67 recipe is different.
-The fish are mashed with mustard and rolled into rich higher-fibre scone dough.
-Pretty and scrumptious, they are great as an afternoon snack or providing a hit of protein alongside vegetable soups.
+This 67 recipe is a little different.
+The fish are mashed with mustard and rolled into rich higher-fibre scone dough, baking up with crispy outsides and wonderfully soft savoury insides.
+Pretty and scrumptious (see photo), they are great as an afternoon snack or providing a hit of protein alongside vegetable soups.

 Makes: 8-10; recipe multiplies easily